grycap/oscar-landing/content/english/blog/post-oscar-node-red.md

 Node-RED can be installed in several operating systems and devices (see the [getting started documentation](https://nodered.org/docs/getting-started/)).

-Some prerequisites need to be installed first, such as the NodeJS and npm [Node Package Manager](https://www.npmjs.com/).You can then install Node-RED as follows:
+Some prerequisites need to be installed first, such as the NodeJS and npm [Node Package Manager](https://www.npmjs.com/).
+Then, you can install Node-RED as follows:

  ``` bash
  npm install -g –unsafe-perm node-red